pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 ### Installing Docker Desktop on Windows 10

 In order to build a docker installation image in the section, [Prepare your Pega Platform installation Docker image – 15 minutes](#prepare-your-pega-platform-installation-docker-image--15-minutes), you must install the Community Edition (CE) of Docker for Windows.
 To do so, you must download, install, and log into Docker for Windows in order to complete the setup on your local system.
+For your convenience, the instructions available on the Docker website are included in this this section of this document.

 1. Download the installer (Docker for Windows Installer.exe) from [download.docker.com](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe).